 Apply to Your PA Schools of Choice

 Once you have completed your program research and completed your prerequisites, it’s time to apply to your schools of choice.
 A limited number of schools have their own application process.
-Most accredited PA colleges (95 percent ) use the online Central Application Service for Physician Assistants (CASPA).
+95 percent of accredited PA colleges use the online Central Application Service for Physician Assistants (CASPA).
 CASPA allows you to apply to multiple PA schools simultaneously from any online device.
-The fee is variable by the number of schools to which you apply.
+The fee varies based on the number of schools you apply to.
 As you apply, here are key things to keep in mind:

 Complete Your Coursework & Field Internship

 A PA degree program lasts up to 27 months, totaling 150 or more credits.
 The curriculum is divided into two main phases: didactic instruction and clinical rotations.
 Prospective students may also need to complete an 18-credit summer prerequisite program prior to their first semester/quarter.
 That means that you should block out a calendar and strategy for completing all graduation requirements on time.
 The second 12-months of a program usually consist of required field internships and more than 2,000 hours of clinical rotations.
 The process involves finding a healthcare facility in or near your location that accepts interns.
 You may want to identify a mentor PA with whom you can shadow during clinical rotations.